-I investigated soil properties and runoff characteristics in forest and oil palm land, by analyzing groundwater and soil moisture records, conducting soil experiments, and simulating the vertical infiltration.
+To solve the puzzle, I investigated soil properties and runoff characteristics in a forested hillslope in Sumatra, Indonesia.
+I analyzed groundwater and soil moisture records, conducted soil experiments, and simulated the vertical infiltration.

 Our group is working on the identifying source of water in highly modified urban rivers in arid San Diego with isotope analysis EMMA.